hipe/tmx/brazen/doc/issues/062-custom-reactive-node-adaptations.md

   • setting the list-of-names const to false-ish is equivalent to the empty list. you may want to modify your base class to ignore a list set by a parent class.

-_
+## document-meta

+  - #history-A.1: begin injection of [ze]-era talk of "injection".

+  - #pending-rename: to "association injection and related" _